Generic Name: idarucizumab

-Three clinical trials in healthy volunteers have been completed, in which 224 subjects were treated with idarucizumab.
+In three healthy volunteer clinical trials, 224 subjects were treated with idarucizumab.
 In these trials during the treatment period the overall frequency of adverse events was similar between idarucizumab-treated subjects (55/224, 25%) and placebo-treated subjects (26/105, 25%).
-Among those subjects treated with idarucizumab, adverse reactions reported in greater than or equal to 5% of subjects was headache (12/224, 5%).
+Among those subjects treated with idarucizumab, adverse reactions reported in ≥5% of subjects was headache (12/224, 5%).

-In the interim analysis of the RE-VERSE AD™ (RE-VERSal Effects of idarucizumab on Active Dabigatran) trial, a total of 123 dabigatran-treated patients were administered idarucizumab either because they required an emergency surgery or urgent procedure, or because they presented with life-threatening or uncontrolled bleeding [see Clinical Studies (14)].
-Adverse reactions reported in greater than or equal to 5% of patients were: hypokalemia (9/123, 7%), delirium (9/123, 7%), constipation (8/123, 7%), pyrexia (7/123, 6%), pneumonia (7/123, 6%).
-Of the total, 26 patients died, 11 within the first day after idarucizumab dosing; each of these deaths could be attributed either as a complication of the index event or associated with co-morbidities.
+In the RE-VERSE AD™ (RE-VERSal Effects of idarucizumab on Active Dabigatran) trial, a total of 503 dabigatran-treated patients were administered idarucizumab either because they required an emergency surgery or urgent procedure, or because they presented with life-threatening or uncontrolled bleeding [see Clinical Studies (14)].
+The adverse reactions reported in ≥5% of patients were constipation (33/503, 7%) and nausea (23/503, 5%).
+Of the 503 dabigatran-treated patients in the entire study period, 101 patients died, 19 within the first day after idarucizumab dosing; each of these deaths could be attributed either as a complication of the index event or associated with co-morbidities.

-In the interim analysis of the RE-VERSE AD trial, 5 of 123 patients reported thrombotic events, 1 patient 2 days after treatment with idarucizumab and 4 patients 7 days or more after treatment with idarucizumab.
-None of these patients were on antithrombotic therapy at the time of the event, and in each of these cases, the thrombotic event could be attributed to the underlying medical condition of the patient [see Warnings and Precautions (5.1)].
+In the RE-VERSE AD trial, 33 of 503 patients reported thrombotic events, 11 patients within 5 days after treatment with idarucizumab and 22 patients 6 days or more after treatment with idarucizumab.
+Most of these patients were not on antithrombotic therapy at the time of the event, and in each of these cases, the thrombotic event could be attributed to the underlying medical condition of the patient [see Warnings and Precautions (5.1)].

 Pyrexia, bronchospasm, hyperventilation, rash, and pruritus have been reported in clinical trials with idarucizumab [see Warnings and Precautions (5.3)].

 The epitope specificity of antibodies to idarucizumab was characterized using probe molecules.
-For pre-existing antibodies, 97% (35/36) had specificity for the C-terminus, a region of idarucizumab to which dabigatran does not bind.
-For treatment emergent possibly persisting antibodies, 56% (5/9) had specificity for the C-terminus, 22% (2/9) had specificity for the variable region, 11% (1/9) had mixed specificity and 11% (1/9) was indeterminate.
+For pre-existing antibodies in patients, 95% (18/19) had specificity for the C-terminus, a region of idarucizumab to which dabigatran does not bind.
+For treatment emergent antibodies in patients, 67% (6/9) had specificity for the C-terminus, 22% (2/9) had specificity for the variable region, and 11% (1/9) had mixed specificity.

 8 USE IN SPECIFIC POPULATIONS

-There are no adequate and well-controlled studies of Praxbind in pregnant women to inform on associated risks.
+There are no available data on Praxbind use in pregnant women to inform a drug-associated risk of major birth defects and miscarriage.
 Animal reproductive and development studies have not been conducted with idarucizumab.
 It is also not known whether Praxbind can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Praxbind should be given to a pregnant woman only if clearly needed.